Syllabus Edition

 • Recall Stoke’s Law

-F subscript d space equals space 6 pi eta r v (equation 3)
+F subscript d space equals space 6 pi eta r v (Equation 3)

-• Where v is the terminal velocity
+• In this case, v is the terminal velocity

 • The buoyancy force equals the weight of the displaced fluid